jarabik8810/budget-controller/README.md

 # budget-controller

-The project about OOP programming in JavaScript
+The project is about OOP programming in JavaScript